28th January 2026

 Mastering Maintenance: The Ultimate Guide.

 Maintenance is where the real work begins.
 It’s the phase that turns your progress into something permanent.
-And while it might sound easier than dieting, don’t be fooled—it’s where many people slip up.
+And while it might sound easier than dieting, it’s also where many people slip up and get complacent.

-To avoid this cycle, you need a solid maintenance strategy.
+To avoid that cycle, you need a solid maintenance strategy.
 Here’s how to stay ahead and make maintenance work for you.

 When transitioning out of a fat loss phase, a common question is: should you increase calories incrementally or jump straight to estimated maintenance?
 Let’s break it down.